2022 Vitória school attack: Attack

-On 19 August 2022, at around 13:45, Lira took an Uber ride to EMEF Eber Louzada Zippinotti.
-Along with the weapons bought online, he also brought three Molotov cocktails, a bottle of flammable liquid, matches, a lighter, tactical gloves, and a padlock, all in two backpacks.
+On 19 August 2022, at around 13:45, Henrique Lira Trad took an Uber ride to EMEF Eber Louzada Zippinotti.
+With him, he brought three crossbows (one traditional recurve crossbow and two smaller pistol crossbows), one large knife, six kunai knives, three Molotov cocktails, a bottle of flammable liquid, a bottle of pepper spray, matches, a lighter, tactical gloves, and a padlock, all in two backpacks.
 Arriving at 14:00, he initially tried directly going through the front entrance, claiming he was to go to a meeting, but was denied entry by the school staff, at which point he broke in by jumping over a wall, leaving one of his backpacks behind.
+He committed the attack while wearing all-black clothing and a skull mask.

-After breaking in, he made his way to the teachers' lounge and shot at a staff member with a traditional crossbow (which would be the only weapon used in the attack) but missed, at which point the school staff closed the door on him.
+After breaking in, he made his way to the teachers' lounge and shot at a staff member with his recurve crossbow (which would be the only weapon used in the attack) but missed, at which point the school staff closed the door on him.
 He then went back to the school entrance and closed it with his padlock to prevent potential victims from escaping before climbing the stairs to the second floor of the school to look for more potential victims.
 He tried shooting at a service provider, but again missed.
-On the second floor, he pointed his crossbow at a 10-year-old child's head, screamed at him to shut up, and forced him to accompany him.
-The child then kicked the crossbow out of Lira's hands, shooting a bolt on the way down, scratching the child's face.
-He then broke into a 5th-grade classroom and shot again at a teacher, hitting her in the leg.
+On the second floor, he pointed his crossbow at a 10-year-old child's head and screamed "Shut up and come with me!".
+The child then kicked the crossbow out of Trad's hands, which shot a bolt on the way down, scratching the child's face.
+After this, the child grabbed the crossbow and threw it away from Trad's reach before running away.
+Trad then broke into a 5th-grade classroom and shot again at a teacher, hitting her in the leg.
 He shot again at another 10-year-old and missed once more.
 As he reloaded the crossbow, a school coordinator pushed him out of the classroom.
-Mistaking her for a different coordinator active at the school while he was still attending the school, he shot at her, injuring her in the leg.
+Mistaking her for a different coordinator active at the school while he was still enrolled, he shot at her, injuring her in the leg.

-As he reloaded his crossbow, a physical education teacher managed to tackle him.
-He was then tied up and immobilized by an off-duty officer until the arrival of the Military Police, which promptly arrested Lira for attempted murder.
-Upon questioning, Lira stated his intention was to "kill as many people as possible" (specifying 6 or 7 as a possible number of victims) before forcing a confrontation with responding police forces in which he would be killed.
+As Trad reloaded his crossbow once more, a physical education teacher managed to tackle him.
+He was then tied up and immobilized by an off-duty officer until the arrival of the Military Police, which promptly arrested Trad for attempted murder.
+While he was restrained, he was cited as saying "Wow, what a fucking failure, even Timur Bekmansurov was better than me," referencing the perpetrator of the Perm State University shooting in Russia.
+Upon questioning, Trad stated his intention was to "kill as many people as possible" (specifying 6 or 7 as a possible number of victims) before forcing a confrontation with responding police forces in which he would be killed.